manifold-lang/manifold-frontend/README.md

 ## Types

- - `manifold.Boolean` is a single bit of data, with the value `manifold.high` or `manifold.false`.
+ - `Boolean` is a single bit of data, with the value `high` or `false`.
- - `manifold.Function` is an entity that produces an output value given an input value and potentially some internal state.
+ - `Function` is an entity that produces an output value given an input value and potentially some internal state.
- - `manifold.Tuple` is a structured group of values.
+ - `Tuple` is a structured group of values.
- - `manifold.Enum`
+ - `Enum`
- - `manifold.Integer`
+ - `Integer`
- - `manifold.Type` is the "type" of all types in Manifold (including itself)
+ - `Type` is the "type" of all types in Manifold (including itself)

-Since types are first class objects of type `manifold.Type`, a new type can be defined via variable assignment.
+Since types are first class objects of type `Type`, a new type can be defined via variable assignment.
 For example, the definition of Bit might look like

 ```
-Type Bit = manifold.Boolean
+Type Bit = Boolean
 ```

 ### Parameterized Types